LEGO Atari 2600 (10306)

 What the build is actually like, and the pieces worth knowing about.

 Building this splits neatly into two moods.
-The console shell is the slow part: you're laying down big tan sections and the faux wood-grain front, mostly stacking and tiling to nail that clean rectangular look, so don't expect fancy techniques here, it's patience work.
+The console shell is the slow part: you are laying down big tan sections and the faux wood-grain front, mostly stacking and tiling to nail that clean rectangular look, so do not expect fancy techniques here, it is patience work.
 Then the fun kicks in.
 The six switches and the joystick are satisfying little mechanisms, the joystick genuinely tilts, and the best bit is the pop-up 1980s room that swings up like a storybook page when you slide the front panel forward.
 On top of that you build three separate cartridge scenes for Asteroids, Adventure and Centipede, which break up the monotony nicely.

-On pieces, the headline is that hidden room, packed with printed nostalgia: posters nodding to Johnny Thunder and the classic Galaxy Explorer, a retro TV, a boom box, a corded phone, roller skates, and the single minifigure, the excellent Atari Boy in his striped tee mid-game.
-The wood-effect and tan tiling gives you a big, genuinely useful haul of basic plates and tiles for MOC builders, even if there aren't many headline new molds.
-At 2,532 pieces for its price, the part-count value is only okay by LEGO standards, but you're really paying for the accuracy and that clever reveal, not a bargain brick count.
+On pieces, the headline is that hidden room, packed with printed nostalgia: posters nodding to Johnny Thunder and the classic Galaxy Explorer, a retro TV, a boom box, a corded phone, roller skates, and the single minifigure, the wonderful Atari Boy in his striped tee mid-game.
+The wood-effect and tan tiling gives you a big, genuinely useful haul of basic plates and tiles for MOC builders, even if there are not many headline new molds.
+At 2,532 pieces for its price, the part-count value is only okay by LEGO standards, but you are really paying for the accuracy and that clever reveal, not a bargain brick count.

 Fun facts